Originally published November 21, 2021, updated May 18, 2022

 Google offers hosting and infrastructure through their Google Cloud Platform (GCP) service.
 Google Cloud boasts high flexibility, customization options, and has powerful analytics capabilities.

 Amazon Web Services (AWS) has been on the B2B SaaS market longer than Google and also offers flexible, reliable, scalable, and cost-effective solutions for B2B businesses.

 SaaS B2B eCommerce solutions

 OroCommerce is the only eCommerce platform built from the ground up for the B2B market.
 It combines the benefits of an online portal, a B2B order management system, and a multi-vendor platform.
 Its open-source nature allows customization to support any business model and pricing strategy.

 This flexibility even extends to how the solution is deployed.
-Unlike other SaaS products, Oro’s eCommerce software can be deployed on-premise and then moved to the Cloud or vice versa.
+Unlike other SaaS products, Oro’s eCommerce and B2B marketplace software can be deployed on-premise and then moved to the Cloud or vice versa.
 It can be hosted in any public cloud, private cloud, or on OroCloud, which is a managed hosted GCP solution built and optimized specifically for Oro applications.
 This helps you future-proof your business as you gain maximum flexibility without tying up resources for installing updates, maintaining security, handling traffic spikes, and hosting infrastructure needs.

 - Security with a cloud network that is segmented, isolated, and protected with firewalls and DDoS protection tools.